sujal/tf-placeholder/src/site/index.md

   <div class="body-text pure-u-1">
     A project to introduce ephemerality to your social media accounts.
 Hide (if supported) or delete your social media posts after a configurable time interval.
 This is just a placeholder.
-    If you want to know more, you can read about the origin of the project.<br>
+    If you want to know more, you can
+    <a href="https://fatmixx.com/2018/08/02/time-should-fade-almost-everything/">read about the origin of the project</a>.<br>
   </div>
 </div>